DEAF CHILDREN'S SOCIETY OF BC

 About Aastrid Evensen

-She is currently teaching ASL and English to Deaf Newcomers and Deaf adults in the program for Deaf and Hard of Hearing Adults at Vancouver Community
+She is currently teaching ASL and English to Deaf Newcomers and Deaf adults in the program for Deaf and Hard of Hearing Adults at Vancouver Community College and has been doing it for 34 plus years.

-She has taught in a several different settings: in the ASL and Deaf Studies Department and the Program for Deaf and Hard of Hearing Adults at VCC: in the
+She has taught in a several different settings: in the ASL & Deaf Studies Department and the Program for Deaf and Hard of Hearing Adults at VCC: in the Sign Language Interpretation Program and the ASL Instructor Certificate Program partnership with Canadian Cultural Society of the Deaf at NW Douglas College.

-Aastrid’s other experiences include her artistic accomplishments: directing a Vagina Monologues play, performing in several Deaf video productions,
+Aastrid’s other experiences include her artistic accomplishments: directing a Vagina Monologues play, performing in several Deaf video productions, mentoring / tutoring Deaf youths, and serving on committees or boards for Deaf community organizations.

 She joined DCS board in 2018 at first as DAL, and then, as a secretary until 2021.
 She is happy to be back on the board again.